anaptecs/jeaf-generator.io/index.md

 <br>

 Boost your software development efficiency and time-to-market.
 Bye bye handwritten boiler blade code.
 Let your developers concentrate on what is really important: delivering business features

 <br>

-For further details please have a look on our [**feature matrix**](/features).
+For further details please have a look on [**JEAF Generator's feature list**](/features).

 <br>